cida-colaborate/cida/README.md

 # cida
 Cida Software is a team knowledge management and file sharing management software that can be privately deployed to help your team and enterprise better manage knowledge wealth.

-Cida currently Run ONLY on Windows Platform!!!
+Cida currently Run ONLY on Windows Platform，please goto RELEASE for the software package.

 #deploy instructions
 1. Download and Unzip the exe file, the decompression path should not have Chinese, otherwise the server will not start successfully;